Why Maeli is Essential

 Winemaker Elisa Dilavanzo is an up-ender of convention.
 A native of Rovigo ("the one town in Italy without a vineyard," she laughs), Dilavanzo has found her calling in Colli Euganei, a seemingly random series of volcanic hills southwest of Padua.
 Here, the historic grape is Moscato Giallo, a member of the larger Moscato family of grapes, and Dilavanzo seems determined to bend this grape as far as it will go.

 Moscato is the pop music of Italian wine: abundant, hard-to-escape, overtly sweet and consumed by many with little thought.
-Of course, this being Italy, there are a handful of different Moscato varieties, but in general, they carry the tune of a radio hit that just brushes your ears and cloyingly sticks to the sides of your brain cells.
+Of course, this being Italy, there are a handful of different Moscato varieties, but in general, they carry the tune of a radio hit that brushes your ears and cloyingly sticks to the sides of your brain cells.

 Elisa Dilavanzo has defied this notion with her Moscato Giallo wines.
 They are compelling, layered, and even savory at times.
 That's because many of her wines are vinified dry and handled with the kind of care and reverence reserved for a grape like Pinot Noir.
 She allows the tones and aromas of her volcanically grown Moscato Giallo to reveal what is usually cloaked in sugar.
 Her two sparkling wines are so food-friendly — vivid, smooth, mineral, salty — they belong with any course, from appetizer to dessert.